KaliedaRik/Scrawl-canvas/README.md

 ### Testing
 The code base does not include any ___unit testing___ frameworks.
 Instead, we rely on a set of Demo tests which allow us to perform ___integration testing___ and ___user interface testing___.

 Why this approach?
-Because most of the Scrawl-canvas functionality revolves around various forms of animation, which requires visual inspection of the Demo tests to check that the canvas display - and thus, by inference, the underlying code - performs as expected.
+Because most of the Scrawl-canvas functionality revolves around various forms of user interaction and animation, which requires visual inspection of the Demo tests to check that the canvas display - and thus, by inference, the underlying code - performs as expected.

-Most Demos include some form of user interaction, which allows us to test specific aspects of the code base.
+Demos that include user interaction allow us to test specific aspects of the code base.

 #### Linting
 The tool chain includes the [ESLint](https://eslint.org/) package to impose some basic checks on code.
 We use the default checks supplied by the package (as indicated in the [rules documentation page](https://eslint.org/docs/latest/rules)).
 To run the linter: